naykel76/nbw_site/resources/views/docs/javascript/arrays.md

 ```

+<a id="markdown-return-a-random-value-from-an-array-by-index"
+name="return-a-random-value-from-an-array-by-index"></a>

 <a id="markdown-return-a-random-value-from-an-array-by-index" name="return-a-random-value-from-an-array-by-index"></a>

 ### Return a random value from an array by index

-You can return a random element from a JavaScript array by generating a random index using the
+You can return a random element from a JavaScript array by generating a random index
-Math.random() function and using that index to access an element from the array.
+using the Math.random() function and using that index to access an element from the
+array.

 ```js
 const array = ['apple', 'banana', 'orange', 'pear'];